Justice League: Inter-company crossovers

 The Justice League has on a few occasions appeared in crossover stories with superhero characters from rival publishers such as Marvel Comics and Dark Horse Comics.
 In general, such inter-company crossovers are rare because a lot of resources must be spent in sorting out the legal issues and corporate politics of the two companies, and due to licensing issues, they cannot create spin-off merchandise and media, which all reduce the profitability of such projects.

 The last crossover between DC Comics and Marvel Comics was JLA/Avengers, which they jointly published in 2003.
 Now that Marvel Comics and DC Comics are part of major multimedia corporations (Disney and Warner Brothers, respectively), those aforementioned hurdles are even more complicated, which makes another project like JLA/Avengers much less likely.
-In 2017, Dan Didio remarked that DC Comics and Marvel are very competitive towards each other and only did crossovers when their sales were low.
+In 2017, Dan Didio remarked that DC Comics and Marvel are very competitive toward each other and only did crossovers when their sales were low.
 However, DC Comics did go on to feature the Justice League in crossovers with smaller companies such as Dark Horse Comics, such as a crossover with Black Hammer in 2019.

+In 2025, the Justice League was featured in the five-issue-miniseries DC X Sonic the Hedgehog, written by Ian Flynn.
+The miniseries features the League (consisting of Superman, Batman, Wonder Woman, Green Lantern (John Stewart), the Flash and Cyborg) teaming up with Sonic and his friends (Miles "Tails" Prower, Amy Rose, Knuckles the Echidna, Silver the Hedgehog and Shadow the Hedgehog) when Darkseid invades their universe for the Chaos Emeralds.
+Additionally, Sonic and his friends also become their version of the League while taking the monikers of their partners; Sonic suiting up as the Flash, Tails donning and armor resembling Cyborg's components, Amy wearing a dress resembling Wonder Woman's, Silver donning a Green Lantern Ring and costume, Knuckles wearing a Superman costume, and Shadow donning a Batman suit.
+Other members include Mister Terrific, Hawkgirl and Supergirl.